kilinkis/vue-google-login/README.md

-# vue-movies
+# vue-google-login

-> my movies collection
+> Simple Login using vuejs and firebase

 ## Build Setup